aceanalytics-ng/tmbd-movie_data-analysis/README.md

-# TMDd Movie Data Analysis
+# TMDb Movie Data Analysis

 ## What this project is about:
 Welcome to this movies data investigation/analysis project.
 In this project, I seek to deepdive into TMDb dataset, and gain insights into how different movies produced over the years have performed, and maybe observe some trends that may be used as a basis for certain recommendations and action plans.
 The dataset used contains information about 10,000 movies collected from The Movie Database (TMDb).